 - Eat fresh whole foods when you can get them

-- Speak with your local practitioner about a program of treatment that will help to boost your immunity and reduce your stress levels
+- Speak with your local practitioner about a program of treatment that will help to support your immunity and reduce your stress levels

 - Create a first aid kit with herbs (prescribed by your practitioner) and supplements (such as vitamin C, zinc and olive leaf) to have at home for when you do come down with a cold or flu so you can help your body fight it off